ebernalteCF/recipemanager/README.md

 * with certain ingredient

 ### Running the app
+* First use the command `mvn clean install` so that the application can be run.
-You can run the application by running the file `RecipemanagerApplication.java`. the service will be run at the url **http://localhost:8080/recipes**.
+* You can run the application by running the file `RecipemanagerApplication.java`. the service will be run at the url **http://localhost:8080/recipes**.
 For more documentation about the endpoint you can access the [localhost swagger page](http://localhost:8080/swagger-ui/index.html).
 You can also use the imported collection from Postman in the root folder with the endpoints ready to be used.

 ### Architectural Decisions